haxiomic/GPU-Fluid-Experiments/NOTES.md

 TODO:
+	- fix memory leak issue in html -> does one exist?
+		-> Only seems to occur with particles!
+Reset fixes the issue??? what on earth?
+		-> seems to get worse when particles are on top of one another ?
+			=> depth testing?
 	- handle resize
 	- need fallback for interpolation when OES_texture_float_linear is not supported (simply bilerp in relevant shaders controlled by glsl define)
 	{
 	- there's an issue with GPUParticles's aspect ratio
 	- gpu particles needs improving, initial conditions: ie, the positions should not be determined by position in memory }
-	- fix memory leak issue in html -> does one exist?

 	- fallback to power of two textures in fluid for speed / compatibility in gltoolbox

 - Reading rigid body force data back to CPU with gl.readpixels: